Suryakumar-Selvakumar/Multilingual-Customer-Service-Chatbot/README.md

 - CUDA Version: _12.5_

 **2. NOTE:** <br>
 The code in the notebooks are setup in such a way that new data won't be created if that data already exists.
-If you wish to regenerate any data using any of the models, ensure to delete the respective pre-existing files.
+If you wish to regenerate any data using any of the models, ensure to delete the respective pre-existing files or change the name of the files.
 Be careful not to delete `Bitext_Sample_Customer_Support_Training_Dataset.csv` as it's the original training dataset.

 **3. File-Specific Information:**

 - _Notebook - 1 - Multilingual Dataset Creation:_ Translation of the original dataset to `French` and `Spanish` took around `5.14 hrs` on my System.
 - _Notebook - 2 - Multilingual Dataset Analysis:_ This notebook should run fairly quickly, the last code cell may take a while depending on your `GPU`.
 - _Notebook - 3 - MBart Model Trainer:_ The user will need an extremely powerful GPU to run this notebook, I opted to use Google Colab Pro which provided the `NVIDIA A100-SXM4-40GB` GPU.
 - _Notebook - 4 - MBart Model Evaluation:_ This notebook took `11 hrs` to run on my System.
 Depending on the user's system specs, it may run faster or much slower.
-Try lowering the `num_beams` parameter in the `generate_response()` function if the run time is too long but the metrics may get worse.
-Please refer to `Performance-Log.md` in the `Training Log` directory for a comprehensive report of the metrics I achieved.
+Try lowering the `num_beams` parameter in the `generate_response()` function by one or two values if the run time is too long but the metrics may get worse.
+For a comprehensive report of the metrics I achieved, please refer to the [Performance Log document](./Docs/Performance-Log.md).
 - _chatbot_interface_gradio:_ The response times of the chatbot will vary depending on the user's system.
 More powerful the System = Faster response times.
 As before, lowering `num_beams` may help with the response times but the response quality may get worse.